ofefo/welcomeBach/README.md

 ### Installation for non-GNOME DMs

-If GNOME isn't your currently Desktop Manager, you can still run the script as a cli command.
+If GNOME isn't your currently Desktop Manager, you can still run the script via command line.

 To do it, open the file **Bach** and set the path to your local repository in the DIR variable.